palashg1421/react-express/README.md

-# React & Express Blog Applicaion
+# React/Redux & Express Blog Applicaion

 A simple application to manage the blogs.
 The main extract of the app is to implement all the features of React, Express and JavaScript.